andrew-moldovan/simplysocial/README.md

 ##Known bugs
 * Didn't have time to convert things to svg to handle the icons properly
 * Clicking an image will open a dialog (modal) with the image showing, however, it doesn't show the whole post, or the ability to reply.
 I didn't have time to finish this feature.
+* IE 9 support focused on functionality as opposed to pixel perfect rendition.
+There are some extra tweaks that can be done to make it look perfect.